xwang6-cy/WebApp-MBTA/instructions.md

 02481
 ```

-#### What you need to do
-Write a function (maybe two) to extract the latitude and longitude from the JSON response.
+**What you need to do**: write a function (maybe two) to extract the latitude and longitude from the JSON response.

 ### 3. Speaking URL
 In the above example we passed a hard-coded URL to the `urlopen` function, but in your code you will need to generate the parameters based on user input.
 Check out [*Understanding URLs*](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL) and their structure for a helpful guide to URL components and encoding.

 You can build up the URL string manually, but it's probably helpful to check out [`urlencode` function](https://docs.python.org/3.10/library/urllib.parse.html#urllib.parse.urlencode) from `urllib.request` and its [examples](https://docs.python.org/3.10/library/urllib.request.html#urllib-examples).

-#### What you need to do
-Write a function that takes an address or place name as input and returns a properly encoded URL to make a MapQuest geocode request.
+**What you need to do**: write a function that takes an address or place name as input and returns a properly encoded URL to make a MapQuest geocode request.

 ### 4. Getting local
 Now that we can find the coordinates of a given place, let's take things one step further and find the closest public transportation stop to that location.

 #### Just a glimpse of history: MBTA stations in 50s